Suspect in shootings at Northern Calif. farms was employee - KESQ

 Associated Press

 HALF MOON BAY, Calif.
-(AP) — An agricultural worker killed seven people in back-to-back shooting sprees at two mushroom farms that had employed him in Northern California and the massacre is believed to be a “workplace violence incident,” officials said Tuesday as the state mourned its third mass killing in eight days.
+(AP) — An agricultural worker killed seven people at the farm where he worked and at another business in Northern California, plunging the state into mourning again in the wake of its third mass killing in eight days.

-Officers arrested a suspect in Monday’s shootings, 66-year-old Chunli Zhao, after they found him in his car in the parking lot of a sheriff’s substation, San Mateo County Sheriff Christina Corpus said.
+Officers arrested a suspect in Monday’s shootings, 67-year-old Chunli Zhao, after they found him in his car in the parking lot of a sheriff’s substation, San Mateo County Sheriff Christina Corpus said.

-Seven people were found dead, and an eighth wounded, at the farms on the outskirts of the coastal community of Half Moon Bay, the Sheriff’s Office said.
+Seven people were found dead and an eighth wounded at a farm and another location several miles away, the Sheriff’s Office said.
+Officials have suspected that Zhao worked at one of the facilities and that the victims were workers as well, Corpus said.
+Officials haven’t determined a motive for the shooting.

+San Mateo County Sheriff Christina Corpus confirmed Tuesday that Zhao was an employee at Mountain Mushroom Farm.
+She says that the only known connection between the shooter and his victims is that “they may have been coworkers.”

 The sheriff’s office said seven of the victims were men and one was a woman.
 Some were Asian and others were Hispanic, and some were migrant workers.